AntonTheDev/FlightAnimator/README.md

 FlightAnimator is a natural blocks based animation engine built on top of CoreAnimation, and provides provides a very simple syntax to create, configure, cache, and reuse animations dynamically.

-Under the hood, FlightAnimator uses CAKeyframeAnimation(s) and CoreAnimationGroup(s).
-The animations are technically created as a custom CAAnimationGroup, then configured with multiple property animations.
-Upon being applied to the layer, it will dynamically synchronize the remaining progress relative to the current presentationLayer's values.
+Under the hood animations are built as CAAnimationGroup(s) with multiple custom CAKeyframeAnimation(s) defined uniquely per property.
+Once it's time to animate, FlightAnimator will dynamically synchronize the remaining progress for all the animations relative to the current presentationLayer's values, then continue to animate to it's final state.

+The unique feature about this framework, is that unlike others, you can actually group multiple animations, and apply different easing curves on a per property basis.
+FlightAnimator takes care of the rest to synchronize them accordingly to create some very interesting effects :)

 <p align=center>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=8XyH5mpfoC8&vq=hd1080
 " target="_blank"><img src="http://img.youtube.com/vi/8XyH5mpfoC8/0.jpg"
 alt="FlightAnimatore Demo" border="0" /></a>
 </p>

 ##Features

 - [x] [46+ Parametric Curves, Decay, and Springs](/Documentation/parametric_easings.md)